opnsense/docs/source/manual/other-interfaces.rst

 **LACP timeout**

 LACP timeout has two modes; Slow/normal and Fast.
 It handles how fast the re-convergence occurs in case of link failure.
-This specifies how often are the heartbeats sent between the two LAGG connected devices
+This specifies how often the heartbeats are sent between the two LAGG connected devices.

 ==================================  =================================  =================================================================
 LACP mode                           Heartbeat/Timeout interval         Enable